The Tower of London – 1000 years of British History

 Check the Calendar for Special Events and Live Reenactements

-If you’re going during school holidays, there will most likely be some special event on for children – check out for instance the Knight school taking place during the February school holidays.
-Looks like so much fun!
+If you’re going during school holidays, there will most likely be some special event on for children – check this page to find out about all the upcoming events planned.
+When we visited we noticed that there was a Knight school planned as well the reenactment of the life of a medieval King.
+It all sounds like so much fun and really brings the visit to life!

 One of the highlights for Miss 8 and Mr 10 was watching the actors’ live interpretations in the medieval palace.
 We happened upon it by chance but I would definitely ask at the entrance to the Tower if we went back or check the Tower’s website.